Switch to ex VAT Switch to inc VAT

 Conclusion

-Ultimately, the best wood flooring (or wood look-a-like) option depends on your budget and your personal preference.
+Ultimately, the best wood look-alike option depends on your budget and your personal preference.

-If you’re on a budget or simply looking for maximum levels of practicality, then an LVT can be a fantastic choice.
+If you’re on a budget or simply looking for maximum levels of practicality, then luxury vinyl tiles can be a fantastic choice.

 Can we pick one overall winner?

 We’ve been in the timber flooring industry as a family business, one way or another, for over a hundred years.
 We’ve seen everything the market has to offer and, ultimately, we’ve found nothing better than good quality engineered oak flooring.
-If the property your building or renovating is your forever home or built to a very high spec then this is the choice we would suggest.
+If the property you’re building or renovating is your forever home or built to a very high spec, then this is the choice we would suggest.

 About the author